by Stephanie Reid, MD FRCPC

 Because the normal cells connect together to form tubes, the grade also depends on the amount of tube-like structures seen in the tumour.
 Pathologists call these tube-like structures glands and cholangiocarcinoma is divided into three different grades based on the amount of cancer cells that are forming glands.

-Tumour extension describes how far the cancer cells have traveled through the bile ducts and liver.
-Tumour extension is also used to describe cancer cells that have moved outside the bile ducts and have entered a nearby organ or tissue (for example, the pancreas or small bowel).
-The movement of cancer cells outside of the bile ducts and into a nearby organ or tissue is called invasion.
+Pathologists use the term tumour extension to describe how far the tumour cells have spread through the bile ducts and liver.
+Tumour extension is also used to describe tumour cells that have spread outside the liver and have entered a nearby organ or tissue (for example, the pancreas or small bowel).
+The spread of tumour cells outside of the bile ducts and into a nearby organ or tissue is called invasion.

 Pathologists describe intrahepatic cholangiocarcinoma tumour extension in the following ways: